etissieres/PyEventEmitter/README.rst

     em.remove('hello', hello)
     em.emit('hello', who='World')  # nothing happens

+Please note that this method will remove at moste one listener from the list.
+If the same listener was bound multiple times to the event, this method has to be invoked multiple times to remove all the occurences.

 You can also remove all listeners bound to an event thanks to ``remove_all``.